grate-vla/grate-vla.github.io/index.md

   </video>
 </div>

-The Generalizable Real-World Robot Manipulation Policies Across Tasks and Environ- ments Challenge (GRATE-VLA) invites researchers to develop generalist robot policies that work in real-world manipulation problems, and by design, requires these policies to be generalizable and robust to the uncontrolled conditions in the real-world.
+The Generalizable Real-World Robot Manipulation Policies Across Tasks and Environments Challenge (GRATE-VLA) invites researchers to develop generalist robot policies that work in real-world manipulation problems, and by design, requires these policies to be generalizable and robust to the uncontrolled conditions in the real-world.
 Specifically, we evaluate real-world generalization across: